josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🎪_not_all_capes_are_worn_by_heroes.md

 you know, the ones with the nylon mix capes and the georgia flags?

-wanted to go through whitehall and tower hamlets, *definately not* to stoke any hostorical memories?
+wanted to go through whitehall and tower hamlets, *definately not* to stoke any historical memories?

 first sensible decision we've seen out of the met in a while on that one; it felt like policing again.